 - 2 serrano or Jalapeno peppers, washed and finely chopped (optional)

-- 3 Tbsp fresh cilantro, washed and chopped
+- 3 Tablespoons fresh cilantro, gently rubbed under cold running water and chopped

 - Juice of 1 lime